Get plenty of rest, physical activity and eat healthy.

 Will I get sick from the flu shot?

 No. The flu shot will not cause the flu itself.
 Reports of mild reactions to the flu shot however are not uncommon.
 These side effects include soreness, redness or swelling at the injection site.
 Other reactions may include a low-grade fever, headache and body aches.
 Side effects typically appear soon after receiving the flu shot and last 1-2 days.

 Do I need a flu shot if I am healthy?

 The flu vaccine isn't like other vaccines with longer-lasting protection.
 Even if you had a flu shot last season, you will need a flu shot each year to be protected.
 Flu viruses are unpredictable, and every season puts you at risk.

 Anyone can become sick with the flu and experience serious complications.
-Seniors, babies, pregnant women and people with medical conditions like asthma, diabetes, heart disease, or kidney disease are at especially high risk from the flu.
+Older adults, infants, pregnant women and people with medical conditions like asthma, diabetes, heart disease, or kidney disease are at especially high risk from the flu.
 However, kids, teens and adults who are active and healthy also can get the flu and become very ill from it.